MicrosoftDocs/win32-pr.pt-br/desktop-src/shell/showsharefolderui.md

 ---
 # <a name="showsharefolderui-function"></a>Função ShowShareFolderUI

-Exibe a **guia Compartilhamento de** Pastas na folha de propriedades da pasta especificada.
+Exibe a guia **compartilhamento de pasta** na folha de propriedades da pasta especificada.

 ## <a name="syntax"></a>Sintaxe